octue/octue-sdk-python/docs/getting_started/managing_infrastructure.md

 infrastructure as code / IaC) that deploy a managed Kubernetes cluster to run services on.
 The combined infrastructure is called a **Twined services network**.

-This guide walks you through setting up a Twined services network - the infrastructure needed to deploy a Twined service.
-It only takes a few commands.
+This guide walks you through setting up a Twined services network, which only takes a few commands.

 ## Prerequisites